Outdoor Voices Founder Tyler Haney Is Resigning From Her Company

 “Staying quiet at the moment,” she wrote on an Instagram story.
 “That said, excited to focus on what I love — creative, brand, customer.”

-Founded in 2012, Outdoor Voices blew up the athletic wear world by captivating an entire demographic of consumers.
-It became beloved by millennial consumers who didn’t identify with the intense, “push yourself to the limits” messaging of other activewear brands but still loved “doing things” in quality, stylish activewear.
+Haney co-founded Outdoor Voices with her Parsons School of Design classmate, Matthew McIntyre, in 2012.
+The company quickly blew up the athletic wear world by captivating an entire demographic of consumers who didn’t identify with the intense, “push yourself to the limits” messaging of other activewear brands but still loved “doing things” in quality, stylish activewear.

-Haney has been the prominent voice and face of the brand since the beginning and has been synonymous with OV's message and marketing.
+Since the beginning, Haney has been the definitive face of the brand and is synonymous with OV's bubbly message and "freeing fitness from performance" marketing, incessantly sharing herself #DoingThings like walking her dogs or hiking with her new daughter.

 -